MicrosoftDocs/entra-docs/docs/identity/saas-apps/zoom-provisioning-tutorial.md

 * Zoom only allows a maximum of 9,999 basic users today.

 ## Change log
-* 05/14/2020 - Support for UPDATE operations  added for emails[type eq "work"] attribute.
+* 05/14/2020 - Supports for UPDATE operations  added for emails[type eq "work"] attribute.
 * 10/20/2020 - Added support for two new roles **Licensed** and **on-premises** to replace existing roles **Pro** and **Corp**.
 Support for roles **Pro** and **Corp** will be removed in the future.
 * 05/30/2023 - Added support for new authentication method i.e. **OAuth 2.0**.